Hummingbird-Framework/Hummingbird-SFML/README.md

-# Hummingbird-SFML-2.2
+# Hummingbird-SFML
-Hummingbird classes for SFML-2.2
+Hummingbird classes for SFML-2.1